apache/qpid-broker-j/doc/developer-guide/src/main/markdown/quick-start.md

 * Create pull request in github mirror of broker-j repository
 * Verify that all tests executed for PR by project Continuous Integration tools are still passing
 * Address comments submitted by pull request reviewers if any and applicable
-* The reviewed changes needs to be applied into the master branch by project committer
+* The reviewed changes needs to be applied into the main branch by project committer
 * Close the JIRA ticket